 - A completed executive education level degree in less than two years

-Because of the interdisciplinary nature of the program, it is ideally suited for working professional with diverse backgrounds and training: scientists, business professionals, lawyers, IT specialists, and those involved in healthcare.
+Because of the interdisciplinary nature of the program, it is ideally suited for working professionals with diverse backgrounds and training: scientists, business professionals, lawyers, IT specialists, and those involved in healthcare.
 The strong cohort nature of the program allows students with varying backgrounds to assist each other in working on topics that they are not familiar with, including both domestic and international students.

 Since the inception of the program, the BTC Institute has played an integral role in designing and delivering the three laboratory courses that are the scientific backbone of the program.
 The laboratory courses are designed and executed to first equip all students with the basic science behind biotechnology, before diving into more advanced scientific areas.
 Scientific content is paired with intense hands-on laboratory activities, ensuring that all students become comfortable and competent in the laboratory environment.
 The unique collaboration between the MS in Biotechnology Program and the BTC Institute has allowed the students in the program to learn about the science of biotechnology in an industrial environment, fostering both their understanding of the industry, as well as their confidence in such an environment.
 The access to industry scientists is invaluable as the students expand their professional networks.

 The three business courses in the program focus on technology assessment, product development, and strategic growth.
-The students travel through the entire product development process from inception to creation of a successful product portfolio.
+The students travel through the entire product development process from inception to the creation of a successful product portfolio.
 As most students do not come from a legal or regulatory background, courses in intellectual property, licensing, regulations, ethics, and biotechnology operations and manufacturing prepare the students for the complex world of global biotechnology.

 In addition to delivering exceptional laboratory experiences for the MS in Biotechnology students, the BTC Institute also hosts special events for the program, including their annual graduation ceremony in May, new student orientation in August, and various alumni events held throughout the year.
 The beautiful and inviting setting of the Promega campus has provided the program with many rewarding experiences for its students